 In the unlikely event of a spillage during transport to the laboratory, porters know to call the domestic helpdesk, as all domestic staff are trained to handle clinical spillages.
 All risk assessments/protocols are available on sodexo.net

-Bactex FX40 glass bottles for Mycobacteria should be transported by porter and should not be used in the pod system.
+The hospital pod system is encouraged for ORC users for the quick delivery of samples to pathology reception.
+However, high risk samples (HG3) and glassware must never be sent in the pod.
+Bactex FX40 glass bottles for Mycobacteria must be transported by porter and must not be used in the pod system.

 Urgent samples